Orientation Leadership Opportunities

 Orientation Program Assistants

-Orientation Program Assistants (OPAs) must be willing to wear multiple hats, self-motivated, highly organized, task and detail-oriented, and excel at working autonomously in a fast-paced environment.
+Orientation Program Assistants (OPAs) must be willing to wear multiple hats, be self-motivated, highly organized, task and detail-oriented, and excel at working autonomously in a fast-paced environment.
 OPAs will ensure the smooth operation of various processes that contribute to the productivity and efficiency of the New Student Orientation.
 Orientation involves constant adaptation, reorganization, and evaluation.
 OPAs must be ready and willing to take initiative and make decisions.
 OPAs will ensure organizational effectiveness by managing administrative functions during Orientation and help support the New Student Orientation office in various capacities.
 This is a behind-the-scenes position.
-OPAs will not be responsible for a group of new students and are supervised by the Professional Staff and Student Orientation Coordinators (SOCs).
+OPAs will not be responsible for a group of new students and will work collaboratively with Student Orientation Coordinators (SOCs) and are supervised by professional staff.

-Applications for Supervisor and Program Assistant positions are posted internally at the start of each academic year.
+Applications for Team Captain and Program Assistant positions are posted internally at the start of each academic year and are now closed for the 2025-2026 academic year.
 For more information, please contact orientation@rit.edu.

 Student Orientation Coordinators

-Applications for SOC positions are posted internally at the start of each academic year.
+Applications for SOC positions are posted internally at the start of each academic year and are now closed for the 2025-2026 academic year.
 For more information, please contact orientation@rit.edu.